ballercat/walt/README.md

 I feel like this is currently a problem.
 Most Web engineers are not familiar with the C family languages or Rust.
 It's a barrier for wide spread adoption of WebAssembly.
 A competent Front-end engineer should be able to edit WebAssembly as easily as any other systems programmer.

+Corollary: The D language makes C a little easier by adding cruft-free classes, closures, and garbage collection.
+It can compile directly to WASM and can directly call JavaScript functions.

 # Solution

 Provide a **thin layer** of syntax sugar on top of `.wat` text format.
 Preferably porting as much of JavaScript syntax to WebAssembly as possible.
 This improved syntax should give direct control over